jeffreykegler/old_kollos/notes/misc/strand.md

 In what follows, some sections will, like this one, be marked "Theory".
-It is safe for to skip them.
+It is safe to skip them.
 They record technical details which are important in ensuring the correctness of the algorithm.